Service Dog Training in Waterford, MI | Clever Canine Dog Training

 Service Dog Application — No Cost, No Obligation

-Everything starts with a short application that helps us understand your situation and whether we can help.
-If we can, we schedule a free discovery call to learn more about your needs.
-If we’re not the right fit, we don’t leave you empty-handed — we do our best to connect you with resources and organizations who may be able to help.
+Everything starts with the application.
+It takes about 10 minutes and helps us understand your situation and whether we can help.
+If we can, we schedule a free 15-minute discovery call.
+If we’re not the right fit, we don’t leave you empty-handed — we connect you with resources and organizations that may be able to help.

 2